rwhogg/validate-it/CONTRIBUTING.md

 ## Developing

-You'll need Node 8.x or higher (because we use async/await), npm, npx, ronn, and GNU Make.
+You'll need Node 10.x or higher, npm, npx, ronn, and GNU Make.

-Then run `npm install` to get all the other dependencies.
+Then run `pnpm install` to get all the other dependencies.

 Before submitting a PR, please run `make test`.